Year 8 Personal Development (PD)

 - Managing Social Relationships- including: Self-esteem, boyfriends/girlfriends- factors that make for healthy relationships, recognising harmful relationships, ‘Trust Me’- sharing information safely online

-- Drugs and Alcohol Awareness- including: focus on cannabis and legal highs, ‘county lines’ drug dealing, motivating factors for using illegal drugs and where to go to get advice, effects of alcohol on the body, social impact of alcohol, advertising and resisting the pressure to drink.
+- Drugs and Alcohol Awareness- including: introduction to illegal drugs- focus on cannabis and legal highs, ‘county lines’ drug dealing, motivating factors for using illegal drugs and where to go to get advice, understanding alcohol strength and units, effects of alcohol on the body and social impact of alcohol.

 Religious Education (RE)